 Mirror image prints and drawings of butterflies.

 Coronavirus Rainbow of Hope

 Rainbows are springing up all around the world in people’s windows to try to cheer people up as they pass by and offering a message of hope to people who see them.
-This week is our first week of home schooling, since the schools closed last week, so we decided to make a rainbow for our own window at home.
+This was our first week of home schooling since the schools all closed last week, so we decided to make a rainbow for our own window at home.

 The Year of the Pig